bigskysoftware/hypermedia-systems-book/ch02-components-of-a-hypermedia-system.typ

 the fundamental networking model: hypermedia should continue to be the engine of application state, server communication should still consist of hypermedia exchanges rather than, for example, JSON data exchanges, and so on.
-(JSON Data API’s certainly have their place; in Chapter 10 we’ll discuss when and how to use them).
+(JSON Data API’s certainly have their place; in @ch10 we’ll discuss when and how to use them).

 Today, unfortunately, the scripting layer of the web, JavaScript, is quite often